graygnuorg/go-gdbm/README.md

 						   FileMode: 0600})
 ```

-You can also convert existing database to another format, using the
-the `Convert` method.
+To change the format of an existing database, use the `Convert` method.
 It takes a single boolean parameter.
-If the
+If the parameter is `true`, the
-parameter is `true`, the database will be converted to extended format.
+database will be converted to extended format.
+If it is `false`, the
-If it is `false`, the database will be converted to standard format.
+database will be converted to standard format.
+If the database is already
-If the database is already in the requested format, nothing will be done.
+in the requested format, nothing will be done.
 E.g.:

 ```
    err := db.Convert(true)